picoxr/MicroWar/Documentation/PICO Platform Services Infrastructure.md

    ```

 By following these steps, your application will be able to offer a multiplayer online experience on the PICO platform, enabling players to collaboratively engage in gaming and interactive activities.
-## Event Dispatch

-The message dispatch system within the PICO platform is pivotal to constructing real-time interactions.
-As players communicate, move, shoot projectiles, or perform other actions within a room, this information needs to be synchronized with other players.
-The message dispatch system is responsible for broadcasting these messages to all participants within a room.

-Key functionalities of the message dispatch system:

-- **Real-time Synchronization**: Ensures players' actions and states remain synchronized within the multiplayer environment, minimizing delays and discrepancies across different clients.

-- **Partitioning and Prioritization**: Dispatches messages to specific rooms or players, while prioritizing the timely delivery of critical information.

-- **Reliability and Fault Tolerance**: Ensures reliable message delivery, maintaining data integrity and accuracy even in the presence of unstable network conditions.

 ## More to Explore